laurenfordham/120-Work/hw-5/readme.md

 # Problems
 I'm starting with problems because that was my whole assignment.
 I had the hardest time getting started and actuallt understanding what to do!
 I eventually got an appointment with Quin, which helped me IMMENSLEY.
 I had a hard time with more than one thing.
-  -Variables, what the numbers mean/how to get them.
+  - Variables, what the numbers mean/how to get them.
 I realized I just didn't understand that theyre numbers you choose.
-  -Making sure I had commas, semi colons, and parentheses.
+  - Making sure I had commas, semi colons, and parentheses.
   - sandboxing and nesting

   ## What I Learned